dealingwith/daniel-industries/_posts/2026-05-31-when-machines-make-the-incompetent-more-confident.md

   - what it actually takes to maintain software in production
   - what it actually takes to support software in production

+I use AI to generate documents at work _all the time_.
+It often helps me put things into words I hope coworkers will better understand.
+But I've first used the LLM to think through the problem: I've given it instructions to try to make it less sycophantic and get it to challenge me[^2], I've asked it to critique my original thinking, I've read its massive outputs, asked it more questions, instructed it very specifically about the document I would like, read that document, asked it to make edits, then made final edits myself.
+This results in a _draft_ that I then socialize with the _relevant_ and _capable_ coworkers, and we all leave comments and make edits.
+The robot is then really good at reading all of that, plus the relevant documents and comments from last year we've all forgotten about, and we start the entire process all over again.
+I use the robot to _not_ just make assumptions.
+I use it to _try_ to capture all the context.

 The Internet gave everyone a voice to complain (and complain about complaining, see, I'm self-aware), best described in one of my favorite posts of all time, Paul Ford's 2011 _[The Web Is a Customer Service Medium](https://www.ftrain.com/wwic)_.
 Now AI is making everyone _feel_ and _present_ like an expert without any expertise.
 Part of me wants to offer them my job.
 After all, Claude Code can develop their software too, can it not?

 [^1]: And much more: the acute pain, and potentially a feeling of helplessness, might have led to prompts that led a sycophantic and very _helpful_ LLM to produce such a document. _We have to get through to those Product people!_ I can hear the robot saying.

+[^2]: I think the jury is still out on whether this is effective, or if it's just placebo